gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MaxUnavailable is the maximum number of VMs that can be unavailable during an update.</p>
+<p>MaxUnavailable is the maximum number of machines that can be unavailable during an update.
+This value is divided by the number of configured zones for a fair distribution.</p>
 </td>
 </tr>
 <tr>